 Still, unlike many of Voldemort’s followers, he is not notably delusional.
 He MAY have been arrogant enough to have once harbored some intention of “using” Voldemort to further his own ends and he may well have engaged in mulling over possible ways to supplant the Dark Lord once the wizarding world had been “conquered”.
 He also may well have viewed their association as an “alliance” rather than an “allegiance”.
 Voldemort, conversely, probably returned the compliment by intending to dispense with Lucius once the wizarding world was securely under his own control.

 There is also the little matter of Fenrir Greyback, whose “family friend” status does not sound like what that term would usually be expected to signify.
 (And which is not supported at all in DHs.
-Indeed that thread had been summarily dropped.)
+Indeed that thread appears to have been summarily dropped by Rowling.)

-Yes, I would imagine that Fenrir sometimes made himself “useful” to Lucius Malfoy over the past 14 years or so.
-And the threat of him was probably even more so, since that way Lucius didn’t actually have to deal directly with the creature.
+True, I would imagine that Fenrir sometimes made himself “useful” to Lucius Malfoy over the past 14 years or so.
+And the threat of him was probably even more useful, since that way Lucius didn’t actually have to deal directly with the creature.
 But it seems more likely to me that the whole relationship was solidly based on a foundation of extortion.

 Whatever goes around in the ww definitely comes around.